By Jimmy Warden

 How can we unlearn and relearn, and why is it so hard?

 First and foremost, if we want to unlearn and relearn, it starts with a choice to engage in the process.
 That means taking the time and effort to actively pursue information that does not agree with what we think we know.
 This is how we challenge our current mode of thinking and believing.
 With that said, that means we need to try to let go, or at least challenge both our confirmation bias and our desirability bias.
 Once we start to do this, we’ll recognize that there can be a plethora of information that challenges our views.
 If we come across this, it is important to accept the evidence as such, especially if it is legitimate evidence that was gathered through well crafted research.
-Considering scientists are paid to be skeptical, most try to design students to remove their own potential bias and confounds that would sway data in favor of their bias.
+Considering scientists are paid to be skeptical, most try to design studies to remove their own bias and confounds that would sway data in favor of that bias.
 This is also why it is important to gather information from legitimate resources, as well as check the credibility of the resources we’re using to gather information.

 This proves to be a challenge to a lot of people because it truly does take some extra time and effort that we don’t always feel like we have.
 We are constantly on the move or tackling tasks at work, and even at home, often feeling like there is no time for anything “extra”.
 Especially, if it is something that we are not motivated to do.
 Another reason why this proves to be a challenge for a lot of people is that there tends to be a lot of emotional attachment, and a sense of self, that comes with our thoughts and beliefs.
 This turns into an identity crisis when we challenge our previously held beliefs because we could have thoughts like “there’s no way I could have been wrong this whole time” or “these are my thoughts and beliefs” or “this is my knowledge”.
 Almost as if someone is taking a part (or all) of us away.
 However, this is essentially how confirmation bias manifests.
 We absorb some knowledge on a topic and it becomes a part of us.
-Then, when we are challenged on said topic, we feel we are under attack by people that don’t know as much about the topic as we do.
+Then, when we are challenged on that topic, we feel we are under attack by people that don’t know as much about the topic as we do.

 Meanwhile, if we can truly recognize the value of unlearning and relearning, we just might be able to have the strength to persevere and push through despite some of the challenges that stand in our way.
 When we update our thinking, we are actually updating our sense of self, and becoming more wise in the process.
 Using the computer analogy, we are improving our cognitive software when we unlearn and relearn.
 We are putting the old files that we no longer need in the trash and replacing them with new, updated ones.
 We are allowing our mental hard-drive to function in more effective ways than before.
 Our character will grow, too, as traits like courage and authenticity take center stage.
 Our courage will grow because that is what it takes to admit when we were wrong or don’t know something, and willing to change our minds.
 It also takes courage to actively explore the depths of what we don’t know because it is uncharted territory with no roadmap for navigation.
 Authenticity will also shine through as we’ll be able to admit our faults and be willing to correct them for the greater good.